AlexsLemonade/RNA-Seq-Exercises/docker-load.md

-If all else fails and Kitematic is not working for you, go to your `Terminal` or `Command Prompt` (for Mac or Windows respectively) and type in the following, but replacing <PATH_TO_TRAINING_FOLDERS> bit with the absolute path to "main directory" that was transferred from the flash/hard drive.
+If all else fails and Kitematic is not working for you, go to your `Terminal` or `Command Prompt` (for Mac or Windows respectively) and type in the following, but replace <PATH_TO_TRAINING_FOLDERS> with the absolute path to `training-modules` that was transferred from the flash drive.
 ```
 docker run -it --rm --mount type=volume,dst=/home/rstudio/kitematic,volume-driver=local,volume-opt=type=none,volume-opt=o=bind,volume-opt=device=<PATH_TO_TRAINING_FOLDERS> -e PASSWORD=<PASSWORD> -p 8787:8787 ccdl/training_rnaseq:2019-czi
 ```